AnonOctopus/RAGTKGC/README.md

 # RAGTKGC
-This is the official implementation of the paper Undertaking Temporal Knowledge Graph Completion with Language Models.
+This is the official implementation of the paper **RAGTKGC: Undertaking Temporal Knowledge Graph Completion with Retrieval Augmented Generation**

+## History Modeling

+In the paper, we test four ways of modeling the history:
+1. raw, where no history is retrieved
+2. standard, where we select quads that contain the same subject as the target one (see https://github.com/usc-isi-i2/isi-tkg-icl for more details)
+3. gtkg, where history is retrieved using the standard method + temporal logical rules that were mined from the given TKG (train split) (https://github.com/mayhugotong/GenTKG)
+4. ragtkgc, our approach which modifies gtkg by considering all possible paths (i.e. combination of edges) between the subject and object for any fixed relationship during rules mining.

+For 1 and 2, the datasets are already provided and is no need to generate them again (they will always result in the same input prompts).
+For 3 and 4, we also provide the datasets that we have used for experiments.
+Additionally, you can also generate your own versions by following the instructions from below.

 ### Rules learning
 It works with files from RAGTKGC/data/processed_new/ .